 I. Lea rning Intervention Manual II.
-Goa lls, Objectives, and Interventions A. Aca demic Performance Beha Num 1.
+Goa als, Objectives, and Interventions A. Aca demic Performance Beha Num 1.
 Does not demonstrate problem-solving skills in new or unique situations 2.
 Does not demonstrate problem-solving skills in typical situations 3.
 Has difficulty understanding directions and/or carrying out instructions and often 4 requires repetition or rephrasing 4.
-5. Has difficulty with short-term and long-term memory 5.
-6. Has limited test-taking skills 21 o.
+Has difficulty with short-term and long-term memory 5.
+Has limited test-taking skills 21 6.
 7. Is unprepared for tests 7.
 8. Remembers information one time but not the next o.
-9. Requires repeated drill and practice to learn what other students master easily 10.
-Does not demonstrate the ability to maintain concentration on a particular activity for 10. extended periods of time 11.
+9. Requires repeated drill and practice to learn what other students master easily ).
+10. 10. extended periods of time 11.
 Does not demonstrate an effective organizational system when completing homework assignments 12.
 Does not demonstrate an understanding of directionality 13.
 Fails to demonstrate logical thinking 14.
 Has difficulty generalizing information from one situation to another 15.
 Demonstrates difficulty with visual memory 16.
 Does not check completed work for accuracy 17.
 Does not demonstrate an understanding of spatial relationships 18.
 Does not follow multi-step directions 19.
 Does not grasp basic concepts or information related to academic tasks 20.
 Does not perform academically at his/her ability level 21.
 Does not perform or complete classroom assignments during class time 60 22.
 Does not prepare for assigned activities 23.
 Does not remain on-task 24.
 Does not turn in homework assignments 25.
-Fails to perform assignments independently.
-79 26.
+Fails to perform assignments independently 26.
 Fails to remember sequences.
 83 27.
 28. Has difficulty attending when directions are given 28.
 29. Has difficulty classifying 29. category, function, composition, similarities/differences, and other attributes 91 30.
-Has difficulty pretending, role-playing, and imagining 31.
-Has difficulty retrieving, recalling, or naming objects, persons, places, concepts, etc 96 32.
+Has difficulty pretending, role-playing, and imagining 30.
+31. Has difficulty retrieving, recalling, or naming objects, persons, places, concepts, etc 96 32.
 Has difficulty understanding analogies 33.
 Has difficulty understanding cause-and-effect relationships 34.
 Has limited task focus and task completion 35.
 Fails to improve skills, learn from mistakes, etc 36.
 Is slow to process thoughts or information 37.
 Performs assignments carelessly 38.
 Requires one-to-one situation in order to follow directions

-39. Requires slow, sequential, substantially broken-down presentation of concepts .
-1 118 40.
-Turns in incomplete or inaccurately finished assignments 1 121
+39. Requires slow, sequential, substantially broken-down presentation of concepts 118 40.
+Turns in incomplete or inaccurately finished assignments 121